thoughtbot/apprenticeship/onboarding-packet.md

 ## Basecamp

 Basecamp is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
-If it's unlikely to change, or isn't up for discussion (like our vacation policy), it goes in Backpack.

 ## Backpack